1993 NFL season: Television

-This was the fourth and final year under the league's broadcast contracts with ABC, CBS, NBC, TNT, and ESPN.
+This was the fourth and final year under the NFL's broadcast contracts with ABC, CBS, NBC, TNT, and ESPN.
 ABC, CBS, and NBC continued to televise Monday Night Football, the NFC package, the AFC package, respectively.
 Sunday night games aired on TNT during the first half of the season, and ESPN during the second half of the season.
 When new four-year contracts were signed in December 1993, CBS lost their rights to broadcasting NFC games to the then-seven-year old Fox Network, which had just started its own sports division.
-This ended a 37-year association with the NFL for CBS.
+This ended a 37-year association with the NFL for CBS, although it would be restarted in 1998.

 Jim Lampley became the new host of NBC's NFL Live!, replacing Bob Costas who would still contribute in a limited role.
 Mike Ditka also joined NFL Live! as an analyst, while O. J. Simpson became a regular on-site reporter.
 This would be Simpson's last season as an NFL broadcaster before being charged with murder in Summer 1994.